miles-no/paycheck/README.md

 > Version 14 is currently used in our google cloud-instance, so it is recommended to use the same version locally.

+## Stack:

+- Remix (remix.run)
+- Typescript
+- Tailwind
+- Prisma

+- Oath2 - Google (remix-auth-socials)

+- GraphQL
+- Not using any client atm.
+Only fetch-...

+Security:

+- Check if matching Google-email and the user-email set in xledger is secure.

 ## Using git-secret